 “Through high school and college, I ran track,” Berg told Healthline, “and that stayed with me as I aged.
 Running three miles a day during my lunch break, and running in 5K and 10K races.”

-A new study published last month in the journal BMJ Open found that this kind of lifelong commitment to exercise seems to help men stay active in their 60s and 70s.
+A 2017 study published in the journal BMJ Open found that this kind of lifelong commitment to exercise seems to help men stay active in their 60s and 70s.

 To understand how men’s physical activity changed as they aged, researchers followed more than 3,400 men for 20 years — starting when the participants were between 40 and 59 years old.

 Over the course of the study, around two-thirds of the men were physically active.